 On your own: Stay in your van.
 Fit the hanging brackets to the exterior unit with the knurled knobs supplied.
 Pass the exterior through the open window and hang on the window.
 Then position the fan unit on the brackets supplied or on a table/worktop.

 The mounting brackets supplied are not designed for permanent use.
 Some customers have undertaken fabrication of brackets to suit their needs.
+The unit does however provide a good temporary cooling solution if you have a small summerhouse or bedroom you wish to cool for a short period of time.

 Condensate water that collects inside the indoor (evaporative unit) is pumped out periodically when the water reaches a certain level.
 So the indoor unit can be positioned lower than the outdoor unit if needed.

 All units require 230v mains electrical supply.
 Customers can of course use an inverter to utilise power from batteries and solar panels to provide the 230v required.
 Be sure to size the inverter and batteries to suit your needs.
 We recommend the use of a pure sine inverter as they are kinder to electronic components.
+We would suggest contacting a specialist for further information on inverters and solar panels.

 On most windows the fasteners can be positioned on the second (trickle ventilation) catch providing as good a level of security as a plastic window can provide.
 On some window designs the catches can be fully closed.
 Theft of the outside unit is unlikely as the compressor and condenser unit (outside) is physically connected to the evaporator fan unit (inside).
+The combined weight of the units weigh 19.4kg so it would be very difficult to take this easily.

 The standard unit is relatively quiet and makes as much noise as a dishwasher operating in the next room.
 The high output unit is louder but still manageable and both units can be switched to a lower fan speed once the temperature has been brought down to something more comfortable.

-No. There is no heat pump on this equipment.
+No, there is no heat pump on this equipment.
 In the winter months our users leave this at home and use the habitation heating or take a fan heater away.

 When first switched on the unit operates at the fastest fan speed and maximum cooling.
 The push button controls allow users to select a certain temperature that is maintained by the unit.
 This flexibility allows the user more control i.e. providing a lower level of cooling after dusk.

-Unlike a fan air conditioning removes moisture from the air and lowers the humidity inside your habitation.
-Condensation forms on the cold surface of the evaporator (the inside fan unit) and runs down into a collection tray in the bottom of the unit.
+Unlike a rotating fan air conditioning removes moisture from the air and lowers the humidity inside your habitation.
+Condensation forms on the cold surface of the evaporator (the inside fan unit) and runs down into a collection tray in the bottom of the unit (reservoir).
 When the condensate water reaches a certain level the water is pumped out of the unit through the umbilical cord to the compressor unit outside.
 Here the cold water trickles over the fins on the condenser which helps cooling and washes away loose dust.

 Note: When packing up to move users should switch the unit off for at least 20 minutes before packing away to allow any ice crystals on the evaporator to defrost and run off into the collection tray.
 Then simply hold the fan unit out of the window and remove the rubber bung under the fan unit to allow this to drain away before stowing the unit for travel.

 The fan on these units is quite powerful however you will get even better performance if the unit can sit on a table or worktop just inside the window.
+Many caravan users will cite the unit on the table between the settees with the exterior unit on the A-frame.
+Please see photographs for ideas on where to use in your own vehicle.

 Not really the compressor unit does have rubber feet to space the unit off the exterior wall which can reduce vibration further with correct adjustment.